Big Wheel (song)

-"Big Wheel" is a song written and recorded by Tori Amos.
+"Big Wheel" is a song written and recorded by American singer-songwriter and pianist Tori Amos.
 It was chosen as the first single from her album American Doll Posse.
 However, multiple radio stations rejected "Big Wheel" because the acronym MILF is repeated in the bridge of the song.
 An edited version was played on some radio stations that eliminated the MILF acronym, changing it to "M-I-M-I".

 Music video

 The music video for "Big Wheel", based on the concept of still photographs coming to life, is a slide show of pictures from Blaise Reutersward's photo shoot for Amos's album.
 The music video, for which Amos is credited as the director, premiered on Yahoo!
 Music on April 18, 2007.